falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 To make the project, I started trying to calibrate the camera and writing some functions, that can be usefull in other situations.

 Then, I made the images transformations.
-The most difficult procedure was to warp the image, get the S channel and the mark a green area in my region of interest.
+The most difficult was to developed the right procedure was to warp the image, and get the correct final result for all images.
+I used many approachs to achieve my goal.

+##### Previous Development procedures

+This section contain different approachs that I used but didn't result in correctness.

-* The problem was that I transformed the image using the Region of Interest in a image of 720x1280.
+* First solution was transform the image using the Region of Interest (ROI - part of the original image without warp) in a image of 720x1280.
 Then I warped the image and marked my green area.
 When I unwarped the image back, I lost some information of the picture, resulting in black areas over the original image, not only the green space in my ROI.
 To recover those information, I tried to fill each pixel outside my ROI (a polygon) with the original image.
 The result worked, but was too slow.
 * Thinking in other solution, I decided to shrink my destination area in the warp transformation, instead of create a image of 720x1280.
 Then, I cropped my region of interest and applied some transformation just in this area.
 Next, I combined my marked green area to the warped image.
 Finally, I unwarped the combined image.
 After this procedure, I lost some data just on top of the image, easier to recover then my first approach.
+* Other approach that I tried was warp the image before define my Region of Interest.
+This approach was used in the final output.
+But, processing the image, I tried many different things, that didn't result well, as:
+	* Use Binary S-Channel;
+	* Use combination of Binary S-Channel and Sobel;
+	* Use Sobel with Y direction ABS transformation;
+	* Crop ROI before applied Sobel;
+	* Do not convert to HSL (combined with all above);
+	* Other approachs mixing all above.

 ##### Development procedures and problems in development
-The pipeline built has some problems when exist different colors of the road (asphalt), specially when the aspalth is dark and become clear.
-For example, in the 25th second of the video, the pipeline loose the track for a moment then get back, finding the correct track.

-##### Development procedures and problems in development
-One procedure that not worked as I expected was the use of Sobel transform.
-The sobel transform results mostly in worst results that I could do using only the S channel.
+The major problem was to process image and remove the noise.
+I used many approachs as explain in the last section.
+Some approachs results in closer results and tunning operations cause lot of time spent.
+I tunned many of aproachs described until I realized that I can't improve the results anymore.
+These wrong approachs consume most of the development time (many, many, many time).

+##### Increase performance possibilities
-To improve my model, I can use the S channel combined with some other image transformations like Canny or Hough.
-I can try one more time use Sobel with different thresh.
+To improve my model, I think I can use the Sobel combined with some other image transformations like Canny or Hough.
+I can try to tune Sobel parameters with different threshs.

-Other thing that is possible to do is use the continuous lane line to predict the dashed line, based in some dashs, improve the position of the vehicle on track and the 2nd order polynomial.
+One possible improvement is use the continuous lane line to predict the dashed line, based in some dashs, improve the position of the vehicle on track and the 2nd order polynomial.

+Other possible approach is try to detect colors in the image, like yellow and white colors.
+Then, apply Sobel.
+This approach helps to find something that I already expect and improve the results of Sobel operation.